NWChemEx/.github/docs/source/coding/ides/vscode/developing_docker.rst

 Developing in a Docker Container With VSCode
 ############################################

-VSCode and Docker are capable of interacting in a number of ways.
-For the purposes of this page we define "Local" to mean in your native operating system/ file system.
-"Local" is contrasted with "Docker", which means the operating system and file system being used in a Docker container.
+For the purposes of this page we define "Local" to mean in your native operating system (OS) / file system.
+"Local" is contrasted with "Docker", which means the OS and file system being used in a Docker container.

 ****
 Why?
 ****

-Compared to just running VSCode in the Local OS this introduces additional complexity, so why would you want to do it?
+Compared to just running VSCode in the local OS this introduces additional complexity, so why would you want to do it?

 - You want to develop for a different OS than what you currently have.
 The